npochhi/bist-parser/README.md

 #### Data format:
-The software requires having a `training.conll` and `development.conll` files formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat) or [CoNLLU data format](http://universaldependencies.org/format.html).
+The software requires having a `training.conll` and `development.conll` files formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat), or a `training.conllu` and `development.conllu` files formatted according to the [CoNLLU data format](http://universaldependencies.org/format.html).

 #### Train a parsing model